graphql-java-generator/graphql-gradle-plugin-project/README.md

 You'll find below a quick presentation of the plugin.

-For all the available information, please go to the [project website](https://graphql-maven-plugin-project.graphql-java-generator.com/README.html)
+For all the available information, please go to the [project website](https://graphql-maven-plugin-project.graphql-java-generator.com/README.html).
+This doc is the doc for the maven plugin.
+A more specific doc for the Gradle plugin is in progress.

+Please take a look at the _build.gradle_ samples below, and in the samples provided within the git project.

 ### Plugin documentation